 Candidates for the MSc degree have a minimum residence requirement of one calendar year of full-time attendance at the University of Alberta.
-For some candidates who require more preparation for the MSc, a qualifying year will be required at the start of the program.
-This qualifying year does not count toward the one year residency requirement.

 The time required to complete the program will vary according to the previous training of the applicant and the nature of the research undertaken.
 A minimum of 18 months is normally required.